ezekielkibiego/Quotes-App/README.md

 <img src="src/assets/Screenshot.png">

 ## Description
-This is a Quotes App that allows the use to add more quotes and also vote up or down other quotes.
+This is a Quotes application that displays different quotes then allows one to add a new quote. on each quote the user is able to upvote or downvote on that specific vote.
+The user is finally able to delete any quote if he/she so wishes.

 # Installation / Setup instruction